The0mikkel/BigDataCourseExercises/README.md

 # Big Data and Data Science Technology, E24 course exercises

-This repository contains the exercises related to the course [Big Data and Data Science Technology, E24](https://odin.sdu.dk/sitecore/index.php?a=fagbesk&id=138236&listid=18888&lang=en) at University of Southern Denmark.
+This repository is a fork of the exercises GitHub repository, that contains the exercises related to the course [Big Data and Data Science Technology, E24](https://odin.sdu.dk/sitecore/index.php?a=fagbesk&id=138236&listid=18888&lang=en) at University of Southern Denmark.

+In the `/lectures` directory, you will find each lecture, and in each lecture directory you will find a `solution.md`, which contains my answers to the exercises.

+The following is the original README for the repository.

 ## Instructors